2023 ACC Women's T20 Emerging Teams Asia Cup

 The 2023 ACC Women's T20 Emerging Teams Asia Cup was the inaugural edition of the ACC Women's T20 Emerging Teams Asia Cup played in Hong Kong in June 2023, with all the matches held at the Mission Road Ground in Kowloon.
 Eight teams took part in the tournament, including the A teams of four nations with ODI status and the next four top associate teams.
 The tournament was organized by the Asian Cricket Council (ACC).

 7 of the scheduled 12 matches in the first round of the tournament were rained out.
 Only two teams – Malaysia and United Arab Emirates – were able to play more than one match, and the match between those two teams was also reduced to 5 overs.
 One of the semi-finals was also rained out, meaning that Bangladesh A and Pakistan A were the only other teams that had played more than one match going into the final.
 India A won the tournament after defeating Bangladesh A by 31 runs in the final.

 Participating teams

 The following eight teams participated in the tournament.
-Thailand A withdrew shortly before the tournament began due to visa issues, and were replaced by Nepal.
+Thailand withdrew shortly before the tournament began due to visa issues, and were replaced by Nepal.